siavashalipour/PeekNPop/README.md

 # PeekNPop

 Simple example of Peek and pop in collection.
-Written in  ##Swift3.0
+Written in  `Swift 3.0`